mkrzywda/MKKnowledgeGraph/README.md

 My name is [Maciej Krzywda](https://github.com/mkrzywda).
 I created this repository to share a weekly set of links that I found valuable and inspiring.
 I hope that you'll like it!

 I looked for the best name for space in which I like work and do research.
-Databases, Graph Algorithms and broadly understood Artificial Intelligence crossing with functional programming like Haskell is a topic in which I work daily.
-So, Graphs is the most humanity data structure because shows connection between nodes which representate area in which I working.
+Databases, Graph Algorithms and broadly understood Artificial Intelligence crossing with functional programming like Haskell is a topics in which I work daily.
+So, Graphs which is the most humanity data structure (because shows connection between nodes which representate area in which I working) make the big Knowleadge Graph, so I think this is a the best name which I can think up :smile:

 So sum up **MK Knowledge Graph** is a space in you will be can find articles/sample of code about _Artificial Intelligence_, _Data Mining_, _Knowledge representation and reasoning_, _Ontology_, _Big Data_, _Databases_, _Graphs Algorithms_, _Neural Networks_, _Federated Learning_, _Programming Language_.